auth0/java-jwt/README.md

 ## Installation

-The library is available on both Maven Central and Bintray, and the Javadoc published [here](https://javadoc.io/doc/com.auth0/java-jwt/latest/index.html).
+The library is available on both Maven Central and Bintray, and the Javadoc is published [here](https://javadoc.io/doc/com.auth0/java-jwt/latest/index.html).

 ### Maven